 Summary : This spectacular journey combines the rugged beauty of the Falkland Islands, South Georgia, the South Orkney Islands and the northern tip of the Antarctic Peninsula.
+Retraces Shackleton’s boat voyage from Elephant Island to South Georgia, and finish up in the Falkland Islands.
 South Georgia is one of the most beautiful places on the planet.
-On the northeastern flanks of the island, the harbours that once sheltered large fleets of whaling ships are now home to a staggering variety and profusion of wildlife.
-In Stromness, Leith and Grytviken Harbours, the well-preserved remains of vast whaling factories sit quietly at the base of 3000-meter high mountains.
+On the northeastern flanks of the island, the harbors that once sheltered large fleets of whaling ships are now home to a staggering variety and profuse amount of wildlife.
+In Stromness and Grytviken Harbors, 3,000-meter peaks form dramatic backdrops to the remains of whaling stations while kelp-strewn beaches are cluttered with basking elephant seals and feisty fur seals.
 The nearby bays are home to literally hundreds of thousands of king, macaroni and rock hopper penguins.

 $999,999,999 to $0